The method of Puiseux series and invariant algebraic curves: The method of Puiseux series

 where $\lambda(x,y)\in \mathbb{C}[x,y]$ is a polynomial called the cofactor of the invariant curve.
-It is straightforward to find that the polynomial $\lambda(x,y)$ is of degree at most $M-1$, where $M$ is the degree of $\mathcal{X}$: $M=\max\{\deg P, \deg Q\}$, \cite{Zhang, Llibre01}.
+It is straightforward to find that the polynomial $\lambda(x,y)$ is of degree at most $M-1$, where $M$ is the degree of $\mathcal{X}$: $M=\max\{\deg P, \deg Q\}$.
 For simplicity let us slightly abuse notation and call the polynomial $F(x,y)$ satisfying equation \eqref{Inx_Eq} an invariant algebraic curve bearing in mind that in fact the zero set of $F(x,y)$ is under consideration.
+Such a polynomial $F(x,y)$ giving an invariant algebraic curve is known as a Darboux polynomial.
 Note that we should take only one representative from the family $cF(x,y)$, where $c\in\mathbb{C}$ and $c\neq0$.

 Regarding the variable $y$ as dependent and the variable $x$ as independent, we find that the function $y(x)$ satisfies the following first--order algebraic ordinary differential equation